dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *When orcs spawn as the main genus in these environments, fewer orcs will spawn and they will all be friendly to each other.
 When they are a side genus, they spawn as normal.

 *Orc Runt*
-Shouts, Armed, Keeps distance (unless other orcs hostile), Guards Hallways, panicky, dark vision, light blindness, tier 0.
+Shouts, Armed, Keeps distance (unless other orcs hostile), Guards Hallways, panicky, dark vision, light blindness, reckless, tier 0.
  “A dwarfed and stunted specimen, standing waist-high, and as cowardly as it is vicious.
 It will not face you alone, unless it is cornered, though it will try to scout for its pack.”

 *Common Orc*
-Shouts, Armed, Armored, Guards Hallways, panicky, dark vision, light blindness, tier 1.
+Shouts, Armed, Armored, Guards Hallways, panicky, dark vision, light blindness, reckless, tier 1.
 “Resembling a large, ugly ape in battered, scavenged armor and wielding crude weaponry, this creature’s head comes almost to your chest.
 It is little more than a clever predator, possessing only rudimentary language, though it can see in the dark.”

 *Orc Bowman*